 In addition to his work in economic development, Tushar has also represented issuers, borrowers, underwriters and other deal participants in negotiating and implementing multiple financing vehicles, including revenue bonds financings and New Markets Tax Credit transactions.

-Tushar is active in the South Carolina Economic Developers’ Association as well as the Committee of 100, a volunteer marketing group that promotes economic development in central South Carolina.
-Tushar is also Chair of Nexsen Pruet's Recruiting and Retention Committee.
-He is also Chair of the Firm’s Diversity Committee, which works to promote diversity within the legal profession, both inside and outside the Firm.
+A key player in the State's business and legal communities, Tushar serves on the Board of Directors, and as the Legislative Chair, of the South Carolina Economic Developers' Association (SCEDA), the State's largest economic development trade group.
+Tushar also serves on the Board of Trustees of the South Carolina Business & Industry Political Education Committee (SC BIPEC) and is active in the Committee of 100, a volunteer marketing group that promotes economic development in central South Carolina.
+Tushar is also immediate past Chair of Nexsen Pruet's Recruiting and Retention Committee and is a member of the Firm's Diversity Committee, which works to promote diversity within the legal profession, both inside and outside the Firm.

 A native of Spartanburg, South Carolina, Tushar attended the University of South Carolina where he graduated magna cum laude with a Bachelor of Arts degree in History and Political Science with honors from the South Carolina Honors College.
 During his time at USC, Tushar earned multiple awards and recognitions including the Algernon Sydney Sullivan Award - the most prestigious award that can be bestowed upon a USC student, and an award celebrating excellence in leadership, academics, and community service.
 Upon graduating from USC, Tushar earned his Juris Doctor from the Wake Forest University School of Law, where he served as Student Solicitor of the Law School Honor Council.